quicwg/base-drafts/draft-ietf-quic-invariants.md

 The connection ID is chosen by each endpoint using version-specific methods.
 Packets for the same QUIC connection might use different connection ID values.

-The long header field can only express a connection ID that is 0 octets in length, or between 4 and 18 octets (inclusive).
+The fields in the long header can only express a connection ID that is 0 octets in length, or between 4 and 18 octets (inclusive).

 ## Version